Racial formation theory: Race concept

-Functions and origin of racial discrimination
+History

 Throughout modern history, people have assigned identity based on race, both as a means of distinguishing one group from another, but more importantly as a means of control.
 The dominant culture assigns identity to minority groups as a means of separating them, diminishing their status, and maintaining control over them.
 Often, this distinction is made simply on the basis of skin color.
 Through this mechanism of assigning identity, race becomes a political weapon of the majority that has several limiting effects on the oppressed group: